TheBitDrifter/bappa_docs/content/blog/platformer-tut/index.md

 ---
-title: "Building a Basic Platformer old"
+title: "Building a Basic Platformer"
 description: "A tutorial detailing how to create a basic platformer with the Bappa Framework"
 date: 2025-03-17T16:27:22+02:00
 lastmod: 2025-03-17T16:27:22+02:00